smoores-dev/storyteller/docs/docs/how-it-works/the-algorithm.md

 much work.

-For a ZIP of audio files, we simply unzip the archive to obtain the individual tracks.
-For an m4b/mp4 file, we utilize the file metadata to identify the tracks within the file and manually split them into individual files.
+For a ZIP of audio files, we simply unzip the archive to obtain the individual tracks, and then recursively process each audio file in the archive.
+For an m4b/m4a/mp4/mp3 file, we utilize the file metadata to identify the tracks within the file and manually split them into individual files.

+Additionally, users may choose to enable OPUS transcoding in their admin settings.
+If this is enabled, as part of this step, Storyteller will transcode the audio streams using the OPUS codec, which can result in dramatically reduced file size.

 ## Step 2: Transcribe the audio